NYUCCL/psiTurk/README.md

 *Features*

 1. Provide access to your experiments online directly from your desktop computer
-  - No need to install complex webserver software (e.g., Apache)
+  - No need to install complex webserver software (e.g., Apache, MySQL)
   - Minimizes security issues since server only runs while you want to collect data
   - Secure Ad server ensures your HITs are visible to all AMT workers
   - Ensures that conditions of your experiment fill in randomly but evenly
+  - Prevent the same workers from completing your expermient more than once
+  - Highly customizable for wide variety of experiment designs
-  - Backup and store data in the cloud (Amazon Web Services)
+  - Backup and store data seamlessly in the cloud (using Amazon Web Services)
 1. Javacript API helps you get going with experiment programming faster
-  - Record if participants switching between windows during task
+  - Record if participants switch between windows during task, etc...
   - Save data incrementally to minimize data loss
   - Prevent users from quiting then restarting experiment
 1. Powerful command line interface
   - Simplifies paying participants quickly
-  - Assign bonuses
+  - Assign bonuses with ease
   - Debug and test your experiment
+  - Create and manage robust cloud-based databases for your data

 Please visit [psiturk.org](https://psiturk.org) for more information.